zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

         properties for each.
 They must match the Release/Debug flavor of the builder, like `GPU FYI Win x64 Builder` vs.
         `GPU FYI Win x64 Builder (dbg)`.
     1. Get this reviewed and landed.
-This step tells the Chromium recipe about the newly-deployed waterfall bot, so it knows which JSON file to load out of src/testing/buildbot and which entry to look at.
+This step tells the Monyhar recipe about the newly-deployed waterfall bot, so it knows which JSON file to load out of src/testing/buildbot and which entry to look at.
     1. Sometimes it is necessary to retrain recipe expectations